Customer segmentation and personalization go hand in hand for marketers.

 Moreover, a publication in this situation could pinpoint subscribers who have signed up for free trials but not purchased long-term plans or even leads who maxed out their metered paywall windows.

-A few specific customer segmentation models this company could build:
+A few specific market-based segmentation models this company could build:

 - Basic: Paying subscribers whose subscriptions will end in the next 30 days